Thirst (2009 film): Box office

+Accolades

 Home media

 Universal Studios Home Entertainment released a region 1 DVD of Thirst on 17 November 2009.
 No extras are included, but the film was produced in anamorphic widescreen with Korean DD5.1 Surround audio and subtitles in English, English SDH, French and Spanish.
 The director's cut, running 148 minutes, has been so far released in Korea only, on DVD and Blu-ray Disc.